 What Is The Candida Diet?

 The Candida diet is a low-sugar, anti-inflammatory diet that promotes good gut health and eliminates the sugars that feed a Candida overgrowth.
 The diet includes non-starchy vegetables, some low sugar fruits, non-glutenous grains, fermented foods, and healthy proteins.

-By improving your gut health, and restoring the balance of the bacteria and yeast that live inside your body, you can get relief from Candida symptoms like bloating, indigestion, nausea, diarrhea, and gas.
+By improving your gut health, and restoring the balance of the bacteria and yeast that live inside your body, you can get relief from Candida symptoms like bloating, indigestion, yeast infections, fatigue, nausea, diarrhea, and gas.
 (1)

 One of the major causes of gut dysbiosis and fungal overgrowth is a diet full of sugary, processed, junk foods.
 These foods are high in sugars that feed a Candida overgrowth, and rich in pro-inflammatory ingredients that damage your gut and cause inflammation across your body.
 (2)

 The importance of the gut microbiome is beyond dispute.
 There are an incredible 40 trillion microorganisms living in your body.
 In fact, you have more of these microorganisms inside you than you have human cells!
 (3)